Firework Accident Lawyers: Chicago, Illinois

 Rosenfeld Injury Lawyers LLC regularly represents adults and children injured by fireworks at the home of friends and public celebrations throughout Illinois.
 Our personal injury attorneys currently represent clients throughout the United States, Illinois, and the Chicago area, including Cook County, DuPage County, Kane County, Lake County, Will County, Arlington Heights, Aurora, Bolingbrook, Chicago, Elgin, Naperville, and Wheaton.

 Not just for Independence Day.
-Fireworks have become a major part of our culture and are regularly used to celebrate birthdays, holidays and just plain old backyard fun.
+Fireworks have become a significant part of our culture and are regularly used to celebrate birthdays, holidays, and plain old backyard fun.
 The U.S. Consumer Product Safety Commission (CPCS) records injury statistics for consumer products that cause injuries.

-- 8,700 estimated injuries due to fireworks in 2012.
+- Over 8,700 estimated injuries due to fireworks in 2012.

-- 5,200 or about 60% of all injuries happened between June 22 and July 22, 2012.
+- About 5,200 or about 60% of all injuries happened between June 22 and July 22, 2012.

-Burns accounted for over half of all injuries.Types Of Injuries From Fireworks Accidents
+Burns accounted for over half of all injuries.

-Although burns may be the most common injury, they are far from being the only way that fireworks can cause injury.
-Explosions can cause objects to be thrown at high speeds, causing contusions and other injuries.
+Although burns may be the most common injury, they are far from being the only way fireworks can cause injury.
+Explosions can cause objects to be thrown at high speeds, causing wounds, contusions, and other injuries.
 Smoke inhalation can cause respiratory problems.

-- Head, face and ears.
+- Head, face, and ears.
 The 2nd highest area of injury was the head area.
-19% of injuries were to the head, face or ears.
+19% of injuries were to the head, face, or ears.